lKinderBueno/Streamity-Xtream-IPTV-Web-player/README.md

 7. Copy and paste all the files in your server.
 Use the root folder, like http://domain.com/ (don't use folders like http://domain.com/player/ !)

+### Installation in sub-folder (ex: http://domain.com/player/ )
+Copy the "static" folder in your root folder and all the other files in /player/

 To avoid wasting server resources, epg update will be triggered when an user login and database has less than 12 hours of programmes.